formal-verification-research/Modest-Probabilistic-Models-for-NoC/README.md

 ## Related Works

-These are some of the works that have come out of this work.
+These are some of the published papers that have come out of this work.

 ### Probabilistic Verification for Reliable Network-on-Chip System Design